Teodor Ilić Češljar: Biography

 he was a great colorist and exceptionally inventive in composure.
 He didn't always paint in the style of baroque.
 He, as his coeval, leaned to softer and more gentle colors, silky facture glaze painting just like French masters of Rococo.
 There is no accurate information about all of the portraits painted by Teodor Ilić Češljar, but it is certain that his works include portraits of bishop Pavle Avakumović (1789), portrait of an unknown priest (National Museum of Serbia), portrait of Josif Jovanović Šakabenta (1787, Museum of Vršac) and large number of ecclesiastical portraits.
 On these portraits, Češljar proved to be a master of drawing and also a subtle and aesthetic colorist as he did with icons.

 His famous painting of Saint Barbara Anguish (1785) was drawn for Bishop of Nagyvárad.
 It shows his great sense of composition.
 This canvas is reminiscent of Venetian decorative painters.
-Two wall paintings in Kikinda show even more intentions for Venetian painting.
+Two wall paintings in the St. Nicholas Church in Kikinda show even more intentions for Venetian painting.
 They are The Last Supper and Christ in Eclat.

 A street in Kikinda is named after him.